 Disease and nutrient effects on salmonid species (e.g., bull trout) are likely to be similar to the effects discussed in Sections 3.3.5.5, Diseases, and 3.3.5.7, Nutrient Cycling.
 Diseases that pose particular risk to hatchery-origin salmonids (i.e., BKD and IHN) only affect salmonid species.
-Other diseases endemic to many fish species (e.g., freshwater ich, Ichthyophthirius multifiliis) may also be amplified in a hatchery to affect nonsalmonid species.
+Other diseases endemic to

+10 many fish species (e.g., freshwater ich, Ichthyophthirius multifiliis) may also be amplified in a hatchery to

+11 affect nonsalmonid species.

-3.5.2 Facility Operations
+12 3.5.2 Facility Operations

-Fish species other than salmon or steelhead have been affected by hatchery operations, similar to the effects discussed in Section 3.3.5.8.
+13 Fish species other than salmon or steelhead have been affected by hatchery operations, similar to the effects discussed in Section 3.3.5.8.
 Facility operations effects may have included decreased water quality caused by effluent discharge, disease and pathogen transmission, injury or mortality from facility operations including dewatering, and impingement or entrainment during water withdrawl.
 The proportionally small volumes of effluent discharged into a larger water body has generally resulted in temporary, low, or undetectable levels of contaminants.

-Species, such as bull trout and coastal cutthroat trout, may occur near existing hatchery facilities and release sites; however, disease and pathogen transmission has been unlikely.
-The proportion of facility surface water withdrawal and subsequent discharge at most sites has comprised only a portion of the
+19 Species, such as bull trout and coastal cutthroat trout, may occur near existing hatchery facilities and surface water withdrawal and subsequent discharge at most sites has comprised only a portion of the